samdze/playdate-nim/README.md

 **Error checking** | Basic compile + runtime | ✖ Mostly runtime | ✔ Compile time + runtime
 **OOP** | ✖ Not supported | ✔ Supported | ✔ Supported

+This package is an independent bindings library, not affiliated with Panic.

 ## Getting Started

 ### Prerequisites